 Consult with a Workers’ Compensation Legal Representative in Georgia

 If you are a worker in Rome, GA who was injured in the workplace or during a work-related activity, you have the right to request mediation in case there is a dispute.
 However, you may want to consider seeking legal counsel so that there is someone with the necessary knowledge and skill to present your argument properly.
 People can often be intimidated by the presence of a mediator, and this can be further complicated if your employer aggressively denies your claim.
-Call the experienced workers’ comp lawyers at Bader Law Firm to discuss why your company denies the validity of your claim and what measures you can take to tackle this dispute.
+Call the experienced workers’ comp lawyers at Bader Scott Injury Lawyers to discuss why your company denies the validity of your claim and what measures you can take to tackle this dispute.

 Our legal team is available at all times to discuss the specifics of your case, why your employer is contesting your claim and what steps you can take to ensure you get the compensation you deserve.
 Call us today at 678-562-5595.
 Our team has dealt with numerous cases related to workers compensation claims.
 We are aware of the law in Rome, Georgia, and we can aggressively fight for your rights.